-This weekend I hiked in the Lake District.
+This weekend I hiked in the Lake District, located in the north of England.

 In other words, I murdered my muscles, froze my body, endangered my life a few times, tested my limits, and gained an overwhelming sense of accomplishment.